NOV 2025 ELECTION ALERT

 Support veterans’ families by providing tax relief to surviving spouses of veterans who died from service-related conditions or disease.

-No - Proposition 8: Estate and Gift Tax Ban
+No - Proposition 8: Estate and gift tax ban / Prohibir impuestos sobre herencias

 A permanent ban on estate and gift taxes in Texas protects wealthy families by shielding generational wealth from ever being taxed.